FTDS-assignment-bay/p2-final-project-4-sekawan/README.md

 The workflow is split into 3, separated by roles:

 #### Data Engineering
-- Data Collection: Data collected from Google Finance
+- Data Collection: Data is collected from Google Finance, covering the range from January 1, 2001, to May 5, 2024, for each currency.
+Afterwards, the data is exported into a CSV file.
-- Data Cleaning: ....
-- Data Storage: ....
+- Data Cleaning:  The data is cleaned by handling missing values and performing differencing on non-stationary data that will be predicted using ARIMA
 #### Data Science
 - Model Development: Created a prediction and forecast to USA, Saudi Arabia, Japan, Korea, Thailand, and Singapore exchange rate using Moving Average, ARIMA, Linear Regression, Deep Learning
 - Model Optimization: Searching best combination of p,d,q on ARIMA finding best model between Moving Average, ARIMA, Linear Regression, Deep Learning for forecasting exchange rate.